artur-s/FsWorkshop/Basics.md

       type CustomerPaymentMethod = PaymentMethodId * CustomerId
       ```
       - They provide documentation.
-      - Decoupling between usage and the implementation of a type.
+      - Decoupling between the meaning and the definition of a type.
       - Its not really a new type, just an alias.
+      - Two different aliases of the same type are compatible and the compiler does not show an error.
+        For example, the following code type-checks even though a different alias is passed to the printInvoiceId function
+        ```fsharp
+        type InvoiceId = Guid
+        type CustomerId = Guid

+        let printInvoiceId (i:InvoiceId) =
+            printfn "Invoice id is:%A" i

+        let customerId:CustomerId = Guid.NewGuid()
+        printInvoiceId customerId
+        ```

     - Tuples
       - Imagine the Cartesian product of two collections.
 Each combination is expressed as (a1, b1), (a1, b2), ..., (a2, b1)